IronRidge Ground Mounts provide a strong mounting structure for locations where roof access is not practical or available.

 In most cases, a machine-mounted, low-speed, and high-torque driver is best.
 These can be mounted on skid steers and mini excavators.

 The best way to keep it straight is to use two levels with magnets attached to the ground screw, making adjustments as you go.

-We are partnering with two ground screw manufacturers, American Ground Screw and Krinner USA.
+We are partnering with American Ground Screw.
 You can find equipment and installation videos on their websites and YouTube channels, like this one: American Ground Screw – Ground Screw Installation Instructional Video

 They also rent equipment and have an installer network if you just want to contract with someone to install the screws.

 Contact us at email@example.com for any additional questions.

 Special thanks and credit to Jon Haeme, our Senior Technical Product Support Representative, for providing his expertise on this topic.